GEOLYTIX/xyz/eleventy/workspace/locations/geometry.md

 - routeType, defaults to 'fastest',
 - travelMode, defaults to 'car'.

+Please note that third party API isolines are only available for features with geometry type "Point".
+If defined for non-point features control will be skipped.

 Geometry can also support "query" parameter which is independent from selected location.
 It is useful for more complex geometries which may only be requested when needed.

 ```json